Olive oil may offer health benefits as it is high in healthy monosaturated fats and antioxidants. It also has anti-inflammatory properties.

 Rheumatoid arthritis is an autoimmune disease characterized by deformed and painful joints.

-The exact cause is not well understood, but it involves the body's immune system attacking normal cells by mistake.
+Though the exact cause is not well understood, it involves your immune system attacking normal cells by mistake.

-Olive oil appears to be particularly beneficial when combined with fish oil, a source of anti-inflammatory omega-3 fatty acids.
+Olive oil seems particularly beneficial when combined with fish oil, a source of anti-inflammatory omega-3 fatty acids.

-In one study, olive oil and fish oil significantly reduced joint pain, handgrip strength and morning stiffness in people with rheumatoid arthritis (46).
+In one study, olive and fish oil significantly improved handgrip strength, joint pain and morning stiffness in people with rheumatoid arthritis (

-One of these is Helicobacter pylori, a bacteria that lives in the stomach and can cause stomach ulcers and stomach cancer.
+One of these is Helicobacter pylori, a bacterium that lives in your stomach and can cause stomach ulcers and stomach cancer.

-Test tube studies have shown extra virgin olive oil to be effective against eight strains of this bacteria, three of which are resistant to antibiotics (48).
+Test-tube studies have shown that extra virgin olive oil fights eight strains of this bacterium, three of which are resistant to antibiotics (

-A study in humans showed that 30 grams of extra virgin olive oil can eliminate Helicobacter pylori infection in 10–40% of people in as little as 2 weeks (49).
+A study in humans suggested that 30 grams of extra virgin olive oil, taken daily, can eliminate Helicobacter pylori infection in 10–40% of people in as little as two weeks (

-The importance of getting the right kind of olive oil can not be overstated.
+Buying the right kind of olive oil is extremely important.

-But even so, there is a lot of fraud on the olive oil market, and many oils that have "extra virgin” on the label have been diluted with other refined oils.
+Even so, there is a lot of fraud on the olive oil market, as many oils that read “extra virgin” on the label have been diluted with other refined oils.

 At the end of the day, quality extra virgin olive oil is incredibly healthy.
 Due to its powerful antioxidants, it benefits your heart, brain, joints and more.

-It may just be the single healthiest fat on the planet.
+In fact, it may be the healthiest fat on the planet.